LivingPark-MRI/how-to-contribute/README.md

 * DON'T commit your PPMI login or password with your notebook.
 We'll soon update the API to prevent this.

-* DO "Restart and Run all" your notebook before committing it.

 * DO save important files produced by your notebook, so that other notebooks could start from them after running your notebook.

 * DO make random selections when building a cohort using a random seed and sort the dataframe in order to keep reproducing the same cohort.

 # How to build a PPMI cohort